Battle of Rennell Island: Action on 30 January

 Halsey immediately took steps to try to protect Chicago, notifying the escort carriers to make sure they had a CAP in place at first light, ordering the Enterprise task force to approach and to augment the escort carrier CAP, and sending the fleet tug Navajo to take over the tow from Louisville, which was achieved at 08:00.
 Between daybreak and 14:00, numerous Japanese scout aircraft approached TF 18.
 Although they were all chased away by the CAP, they observed and reported the position of Chicago.
-At 12:15, Lieutenant Commander Kazuo Nishioka led a force of 11 G4M torpedo bombers from the 751 Air Group (751AG), based at Kavieng and staging through Buka, New Guinea, launched to attack the damaged U.S. cruiser.
+At 12:15, Lieutenant Commander Kazuo Nishioka led a force of 11 G4M torpedo bombers from the 751 Air Group (Kanoya Kōkūtai), based at Kavieng and staging through Buka, New Guinea, launched to attack the damaged U.S. cruiser.
 An Australian coastwatcher in the Solomon Islands warned the U.S. forces of the bombers and estimated their arrival time as 16:00.
 However, Halsey ordered the other cruisers to leave Chicago behind and head for Efate in the New Hebrides.
 They departed at 15:00, leaving behind six destroyers to protect Chicago and Navajo.

 At 15:40, Enterprise was 43 mi away from Chicago, with ten of her fighters forming a CAP over the damaged cruiser.
 At this time, four of the CAP fighters chased and shot down a scouting G4M bomber.
 At 15:54, Enterprise's radar detected the incoming bombers and launched 10 more fighters.
 The escort carriers, however, had difficulties in getting their aircraft launched and their aircraft did not attack the bombers until the engagement was over.

 At first, the Japanese bombers appeared to be trying to approach and attack Enterprise but turned toward Chicago after six Enterprise CAP fighters began to engage them.
 Four other CAP fighters chased the 751AG aircraft as they entered the anti-aircraft fire from Chicago's escorting destroyers.
 Two of the bombers were shot down before they could release their ordnance.
 Six more were shot down moments later, but not before they dropped their torpedoes.

 One torpedo hit the destroyer USS La Vallette in her forward engine room, killing 22 of her crew and causing heavy damage.
 Chicago was hit by four torpedoes, one forward of the bridge and three others in her engineering spaces.
 Captain Ralph O. Davis of Chicago ordered the ship to be abandoned, and she sank, stern first, 20 minutes later.
 Navajo and the escorting destroyers rescued 1,049 survivors from Chicago, but 62 of her crew died.
 A final attack force of Japanese torpedo bombers failed to find the remaining U.S. ships.
 Navajo took La Vallette under tow, and all of the remaining ships of TF 18 made port at Espiritu Santo without further incident.